cloudflare/cloudflare-docs/content/cloudflare-one/identity/devices/warp-client-checks/client-certificate.md

 {{<render file="posture/_available-for-warp-with-gateway.md">}}

 The Client Certificate device posture attribute checks if the device has a valid certificate signed by a trusted certificate authority (CA).
-The posture result can be used in Gateway and Access policies to ensure that the user is connecting from a managed device.
+The posture check can be used in Gateway and Access policies to ensure that the user is connecting from a managed device.

 ## Prerequisites

 You will need a root CA that issues client certificates for your devices.
-To generate an example root CA for testing, you can use the [Cloudflare PKI toolkit](/cloudflare-one/identity/devices/access-integrations/mutual-tls-authentication/#test-mtls-using-cloudflare-pki).
+You can use the [Cloudflare PKI toolkit](/cloudflare-one/identity/devices/access-integrations/mutual-tls-authentication/#test-mtls-using-cloudflare-pki) to generate a sample root CA for testing.

 ## Configure the client certificate check